Weight Loss Calculator by Goal Date

 Keep Track of Your Weight

-Keeping track of your weight also helps you remain aware of any bad habits that may have led to small weight gain.
+Keeping track of your weight also helps you remain aware of any bad habits that may have led to small gains.
 Did you skip the gym or partake of the donuts during a work meeting last week?
 While gaining a few pounds isn't a big deal, and is easily fixable, you don't want it to become more than that.
 At the same time, don't beat yourself up if you did gain a few pounds back because it happens to everyone, and you can do something about it.
 Weight management will be different from week to week, so it's important to keep up a good attitude.
 Feeling good about yourself and how you look will make getting on that scale every week easier.

 However, don't put all of your stock in the number the scale shows.
 Keep in mind that muscle weighs more than fat, so you should do body fat assessments in addition to weekly weigh-ins.

-There are a number of popular activity trackers like the Fitbit which can help you lose weight by automatically recording your steps & exercise activity and displaying them on an onlinine profile.
+There are a number of popular activity trackers like the Fitbit which can help you lose by automatically recording your steps & exercise activity and displaying them on an onlinine profile.
 People can share their data with friends and make a game of setting daily or weekly goals and competing with one another at work or in other social environments.

 At some point, you've probably heard that breakfast is the most important meal of the day.
 That's a very true statement, yet many people don't have either the time or the desire to eat a well-balanced meal first thing in the morning.
 However you feel about eggs and toast, breakfast is essential to maintaining your weight.